mattermost/docs/source/deployment/on-boarding.rst

 Updating the Support Email & Help Link
 ---------------------------------------

-Update the Support Email and Help Link in Mattermost under **System Console > Site Configuration > Customization** to provide your end users a resource for password resets or questions on their Mattermost account.
-The Support Email is used on email notifications and during tutorial for end users to ask support questions.
-The Help Link is on the Mattermost login page, sign-up pages, and Main Menu.
+Update the Support Email and Help Link in Mattermost under **System Console > Site Configuration > Customization** to provide your users a resource for password resets or questions on their Mattermost account.

+ - The Support Email is used on email notifications and during tutorial for users to ask support questions.
+ - The Help Link is on the Mattermost login page, sign-up pages, and Main Menu.
 Many organizations use this URL to link to their help desk ticketing system.

 Migrating to AD/LDAP or SAML from email-based authentication
 ------------------------------------------------------------